 6.3 Potential new ZSM Framework Capabilities to support the NDT

-Editor’s Note: This clause introduces where the use of network digit twin can be applied in the context of ZSM framework.

-The report will outline recommendations of additional capabilities needed in the ZSM framework to support Network Digital Twins.

 6.3.1 Generic Capabilities

 Capability-6.3.1-1: It is recommended that the ZSM framework provides capabilities to integrate the NDT in the MD/E2ESMD.

 Capability-6.3.1-2: It is recommended that the ZSM framework provides capabilities to support the use of NDT together with the CI/CD pipeline to support continuous testing on the CI/CD pipeline.